MadhanRajagopal/Terraform/Providers.md

 # Providers
 A provider in Terraform is a plugin that enables interaction with an API.
-This includes cloud providers
+This includes cloud providers (AWS, Azure, GCP)

 ## Different ways to configure providers in terraform